mtizim/RLPx-handshake/README.md

 - **Quality**: Clippy doesn't complain, lgtm
 - **Performance**: No blocks, no waits other than IO.
 - **Security**: There is a size limit on incoming messages.
 Network reads that do not consume data immediately have a timeout (the ones that consume data immediately fail if they have to wait).
-Otherwise, no input is trusted to mean anything, and this is Rust, so we don't really have buffer overflows
+Otherwise, no input is trusted to mean anything, and this is Rust, so we don't really have buffer overflows.
+DDoS attacks on TCP are still possible, but this is outside of the scope of the assignment.
 - **Minimalism**: `tokio` for networking, `thiserror` for nice error derivation, `ethereum_types` because this is ethereum, a number of cryptography crates for cryptographic functions
 - **Versatility**: ✅ bi-directional, ✅ unfixed values
 - **Uniqueness**: Ethereum